 Cultivation: The preference is full sunlight, moist to mesic conditions, and a loamy fertile soil.
 This plant develops quickly, shooting up like a rocket, hence the common name.
 However, in poor soil and droughty conditions, growth will be stunted.

 Faunal Associations: Long-tongued bees pollinate the flowers, especially bumblebees.
 Butterflies may visit the flowers occasionally, but they are unlikely to be effective at pollination.
+The larvae of a fly, Phytomyza delphinivora, mine the leaves of Consolida spp. (larkspurs), and the caterpillars of a polyphagous moth, Megalographa biloba (Bilobed Looper Moth), also feed on the foliage (Cranshaw, 2004; Wagner, 2005).
 Because of the presence of an alkaloid, delphinine, both the foliage and small seeds are quite toxic.
 Therefore, they are of little value as a food source to birds and mammals.
-Like the closely related Delphinium spp.
-(Delphiniums), the Larkspurs occasionally poison livestock.
+Like the closely related Delphinium spp. (delphiniums), the larkspurs occasionally poison livestock.

 Photographic Location: The lower bank of a large drainage ditch in Urbana, Illinois.